 By coming together to improve health systems, and advocating for bipartisan support and long-term funding and solutions, we believe that by 2030, every Aboriginal and Torres Strait Islander child could live a long and healthy life – like any other Australian child.

-What is Close the Gap?
+What is close the gap?

 ‘The Gap’ refers to the difference in health outcomes between Aboriginal and Torres Strait Islander Australians and non-Indigenous Australians.
 For example, Aboriginal and Torres Strait Islander Australians can expect to live 10 years less than other Australians.